adamnicholson/Chief/README.md

         new EventDispatchingDecorator($eventDispatcher)
     ]);

+## Queued Commands

+By default, commands are executed by the `SynchronousCommandBus`, which handles them straight away.
+You may however wish to queue commands to be executed later.
+This is where the `QueueingCommandBus` comes in.

+To use the `QueueingCommandBus`, you must first implement the `CommandBusQueuer` interface with your desired Queue package:

+    interface CommandBusQueuer
+    {
+        /**
+         * Queue a Command for executing
+         *
+         * @param Command $command
+         */
+        public function queue(Command $command);
+    }

+Next, inject the `QueueingCommandBus` when you start up Chief:

+    $queuer = MyCommandBusQueuer();
+    $bus = new QueueingCommandBus($queuer);
+    $chief = new Chief($bus);

+Then use Chief as normal:

+    $command = new MyCommand();
+    $chief->execute($command);

+An implementation of this interface for illuminate/queue is [included](https://github.com/adamnicholson/Chief/blob/master/src/Bridge/Laravel/IlluminateQueuer.php).

 ## Dependency Injection Container Integration
 Chief uses a `CommandHandlerResolver` class which is responsible for finding and instantiating the relevant `CommandHandler` for a given `Command`.

-If you want to use your own Dependency Injection Container to control the actual instantiation, just create your own class which implements `Chief\Container` and pass it to the `CommandHandlerResolver`.
+If you want to use your own Dependency Injection Container to control the actual instantiation, just create your own class which implements `Chief\Container` and pass it to the `CommandHandlerResolver` which is consumed by `SynchronousCommandBus`.

 For example, if you're using Laravel: